WebWiz-perer/Chai-Pies.com/README.md

 ### Return Link

-Return to Top link is provided at the bottom of every page in order for user to navigate easily to the top of page rather than screlling back uo again.
+Return to Top link is provided at the bottom of every page in order for user to navigate easily to the top of page rather than scrolling back up again.

 ![Return](Documentation/websiteimages/Returnlink.png)